ovh/utask/README.md

 |**`email`**   | Send an email | [Access plugin doc](./pkg/plugins/builtin/email/README.md)
 |**`ping`**    | Send a ping to an hostname *Warn: This plugin will keep running until the count is done* | [Access plugin doc](./pkg/plugins/builtin/ping/README.md)
 |**`script`**    | Execute a script under `scripts` folder | [Access plugin doc](./pkg/plugins/builtin/script/README.md)

+#### Dependencies <a name="dependencies"></a>

+Dependencies can be declared on a step, to indicate what are the requirements to be met before the step can actually run.
+A step can have multiple dependencies, which will have to be all matched before the step can be running.

+A dependency can be qualified with a step's state.
+Two kinds of step states exists: builtins and customs.
+Builtins are provided by uTask and include: `TODO`, `RUNNING`, `DONE`, `CLIENT_ERROR`, `SERVER_ERROR`, `FATAL_ERROR`, `CRASHED`, `PRUNE`, `TO_RETRY`, `AFTERRUN_ERROR`.
+Each step can also have some custom states, declared within the step using `custom_states`.
+Dependency can be all custom states declared, however, it can only use the `DONE` builtin state, as it's the only one considered as "final state".
+Final state represents states that can no longer be run by uTask engine ; all custom states are considered as "final states".

+It is possible that a dependency will never match the expected state.
+For example, `step1` is in `DONE` state, and `step2` has a dependency declared as `step1:NOT_FOUND`: it means that `step2` requires that `step1` finishes its execution with state `NOT_FOUND`.
+In that case, `step2` will never be allowed to run, as `step1` finished with `DONE` state ; `step2` state will be changed to `PRUNE`, meaning that the execution of this step hasn't be selected, and won't be run.
+All the steps which have declared `step2` as a dependency will also be pruned.

+Another qualifier that can be use as a step state is `ANY`. `ANY` indicates that dependency will match all the "final states" of the step.
+It's also the only way for a `step2` with a dependency on `step1` which is in the `PRUNE` state to not be pruned as well: if the dependency has been declared to state `ANY`, the prune chain will be interrupted.

+For example, `step2` can declare a dependency on `step1` in the following ways:
+- `step1`: wait for `step1` to be in state `DONE` (could also be written as `step1:DONE`)
+- `step1:DONE,ALREADY_EXISTS`: wait for `step1` to be either in state `DONE` or `ALREADY_EXISTS`
+- `step1:ANY`: wait for `step1` to be in any "final" state, ie. it cannot keep running

 #### Loops